ByAUJay

 What Are Rollups?

-Rollups are Layer 2 (L2) solutions that execute transactions off-chain while posting compressed transaction data to the main chain for security.
+Rollups are these cool Layer 2 (L2) solutions that handle transactions off the main blockchain.
+They do all the heavy lifting off-chain and then send compressed data back to the main chain to keep everything secure.

 Types of Rollups: